ylab-nsu/ws25-watermark/docs/architecture/Architecture.md

 ![New Architecture](./pics/Watermark_new.png)

-This UML was done using draw.io and is stored and can be accesed [here](./drawio/Watermark_new.drawio).
+This UML was done using [draw.io](https://app.diagrams.net/) and is stored and can be accesed [here](./drawio/Watermark_new.drawio) or using draw.io github integration.

 Old architecture and its flaws are described in the [Architecture Rework Report](./ArchRework.md).